dizzib/rkeys/readme.md

 ### +key mixin

-Generate a single key comprised of an action and some label-text.
+Generate a single key comprised of an action and some label text.
 The action is a [keysym] with or without the `XK_` prefix, a [chord] denoted by infix `+` symbols, or a [command id](#command.yaml) with optional parameters.
-The label text is displayed inside the key unless it contains [font awesome] class names in which case the icon is displayed.
+The label text is displayed inside the key unless it contains [font awesome] class names in which case an icon is displayed.
 Some examples:

 - `+key('a')`: